 Prerequisite: Eligible for ENGC 1101 and READ 1106.
+Offered: Fall, Spring.
+MnTC Goals: 6.

-PHIL 1170 - Business Ethics (3 cr)
+PHIL 1170 Business Ethics

 Should companies that employ sweatshop labor be boycotted?
 Who should take responsibility for the financial crisis of 2008?
 Is bribery morally acceptable if everyone is doing it?
 Is corporate downsizing morally wrong?
 Do corporations have any social responsibilities other than maximizing profits?
 Is capitalism an unjust economic system?
 These are just a few of the questions addressed in business ethics.
 In this course, we will examine various efforts to understand the ethical dimensions of capitalism and the conduct of business in society.
 After an introduction to several major ethical theories and concepts in moral philosophy, we will investigate a variety of ethical issues that arise in the conduct of business.
+Recommended: Eligible for READ 0960.
+Offered: Spring.

-PHIL 1180 - Biomedical Ethics (3 cr)
+PHIL 1180 Biomedical Ethics

 Should physician-assisted suicide be legalized?
 Is there a right to health care?
 Should genetic technologies be used for enhancing human capabilities?
 What ethical ideals ought to govern the patient-provider relationship?
 These are just a few of the questions addressed in biomedical ethics.
 Biomedical ethics is the study of the ethical issues that arise in the practice of medicine and health care.
 In this course, we will begin by examining several major ethical theories, including critiques of these theories that have led to alternative approaches to ethical decisionmaking.
 We will then investigate a range of specific ethical issues through the lens of these theories and approaches.
+Offered: Fall, Spring.
+MnTC Goals: 6, 9.

-PHIL 1190 - Ethics for the Digital Age (3 cr)
+PHIL 1190 Ethics for the Digital Age 3 cr

 Big data and information technology impact all areas of life.
-Rapid advances in technologies such as AI and machine learning, as well as the evermore sophisticated advances in the collection, analysis, and use of data, have created opportunities for individual and social good.
+Rapid advances in technologies such as Al and machine learning, as well as the evermore sophisticated advances in the collection, analysis, and use of data, have created opportunities for individual and social good.
 But ethical frameworks for assessing the impacts of these advances lag behind.
 Does the use of predictive analytics in health care, employment, and policing reinforce or reduce bias and discrimination?
-Is privacy dead -- and should we care?
+Is privacy dead - and should we care?
 Are algorithms morally neutral?
 Should big tech be regulated?
 Does Facebook cause more harm than good?
 These are some of the questions we will address as we explore the ethical implications of data and information technology.
 Through understanding theories and concepts in moral philosophy, we will learn how to reason about and critically assess ethical issues in data and information technology.

-PHIL 1900 - Topics in Philosophy (1-4 cr)
+PHIL 1900 Topics in Philosophy 1-4 cr